adrianyau/SQL-Final-Project/cleaning_data.md

    FROM cte_city
    ```

-7. There are some products that cannot be categorized, so values were NULLED as follows:
+7. There are some products that cannot be categorized, so NULL was applied to these data as follows:

    ```sql
    WITH v2_product_category_cte AS (